-“Look to the Future” is a project devised in partnership with Fondazione Mission Bambini which revolves around the issue of education, which embraces enhancement of digital provision, improvements to the upkeep of school buildings including through company volunteering, and education in the area of sustainable development.
+“Look to the Future” is the project launched last year which revolves around the issue of education, which embraces enhancement of digital provision, improvements to the upkeep of school buildings including through company volunteering, and education in the area of sustainable development.
 The beneficiaries of this scheme are more than 300 children and young people in twelve elementary and middle school classes at two schools in disadvantaged areas in and around Milan.

-Enhancement of the schools’ digital provision will be complemented by days of company volunteering, when members of Mediobanca’s staff will help out in some of the activities involved in refurbishing school premises in Milan, including the outside areas.
+Enhancement of the schools’ digital provision has been complemented by days of company volunteering, when members of Mediobanca’s staff have helped out in some of the activities involved in refurbishing school premises in Milan, including the outside areas.